 You can change the

 AccessFileName to specify another name where Apache can look for these configuration options.
 If you change this option, be sure to update the

 <Files> directive to prevent unintentional public access.
-This is not recommended for obvious security reasons.

 Any option that can be specified in a

 .htaccess files are particularly useful in cases where the operator of a website is a user who has access to edit files in the public directory of website, but not to any of the Apache configuration files.